European red spider mite (Panonychus ulmi)

 - plant-derived essential oils-Some have shown efficacy against spider mites.
 Some formulations are OMRI-listed for organic use.

-- pyrethrins-Some formulations may be OMRI-listed as organic.
+- pyrethrins-Highly toxic to bees.
+Some formulations may be OMRI-listed as organic.

 - spinosad-Some formulations may be OMRI-listed as organic.